Paraquat: Herbicide use

 These properties led to paraquat being used in the development of no-till farming.

-The European Union approved the use of paraquat in 2004 but Sweden, supported by Denmark, Austria, and Finland, appealed this decision.In 2007, the court annulled the directive authorizing paraquat as an active plant protection substance stating that the 2004 decision was wrong in finding that there were no indications of neurotoxicity associated with paraquat and that the studies about the link between paraquat and Parkinson's disease should have been considered.
+The European Union approved the use of paraquat in 2004 but Sweden, supported by Denmark, Austria, and Finland, appealed this decision.
+In 2007, the court annulled the directive authorizing paraquat as an active plant protection substance stating that the 2004 decision was wrong in finding that there were no indications of neurotoxicity associated with paraquat and that the studies about the link between paraquat and Parkinson's disease should have been considered.
 Thus, paraquat has been banned in the European Union since 2007.

 China also banned the domestic use of Paraquat in 2017; Thailand followed soon after in 2019 and Brazil, Chile, Malaysia, Peru and Taiwan between 2020 and 2022.
-India banned it in Odisha in 2023, and temporarily banned it in Kerala in 2011, though the pesticide is still widely used throughout the majority of the country..
+India banned it in Odisha in 2023, and temporarily banned it in Kerala in 2011, though the pesticide is still widely used throughout the majority of the country.
+In May 2026 the U.S. state of Vermont banned it, with limited exceptions for certain fruit orchards until 2030, when the chemical will be banned entirely.

-China, the United Kingdom, and Switzerland are responsible for the production of the majority of paraquat for worldwide usage, despite the fact that they each have banned its usage domestically.
+China, the United Kingdom, and Switzerland are responsible for the production of the majority of paraquat for worldwide usage, despite the fact that each of these countries has banned its usage domestically.